Prelest: Healing

-If the person saw any vision, he should tell it immediately to his spiritual father not concealing anything.
+If the person sees any vision, he should tell it immediately to his spiritual father and not conceal anything.

 For example, it is written in Patericon of Mt.
 Athos about one monk who was living with his elder in a skete at Mt.
 Athos.
 Because of conceit, he gradually started to fulfill his own will, prayed more and more but without asking his elder about it.
 Then he was deluded by false visions, almost died and finally revealed everything to his elder.
 The elder sent him to a monastery and forbade to take Holy Communion for 3 years.
 The monk started to live there with many brethren, washed dishes and recovered.

 Another story about healing through work therapy is told by Hieromartyr Archimandrite Kronid (Lyubimov).
-A novice by the name of Alexander from Holy Trinity St. Sergius Lavra arbitrary increased his prayer rule and started to see visions.
+A novice by the name of Alexander from Holy Trinity St. Sergius Lavra arbitrarily increased his prayer rule and started to see visions.
 When his condition was revealed, he was sent to another monastery and was given an obedience to clean the horse stalls in the stable yard.
 At first, he protested: "You appoint such a great ascetic to such a humiliating obedience", but then he agreed and all brethren started to pray about him.
 Alexander worked all day long and did not have time for his previous intensive prayer feats.
 Several years later Archimandrite Kronid met Alexander who was already tonsured a monk as Athanasius and, for his humble and good monastic life, was made hierodeacon.
 When asked whether he remembered what had happened to him, he replied: "I remember everything, but only now realize the full horror of my state of mind."

 Archimandrite Ambrose (Yurasov) tells a story about a deluded woman who arbitrary increased her prayer rule to 1000 prostrations every day because of conceit.
 She was concealing it from her spiritual father.
 When the spiritual father revealed the delusion through her hidden anger and petulance, she no longer could execute even her initial smaller rule of prayer and prostrations, she could not fast at all and even could not read morning and evening prayers.
 Another case occurred with Archimandrite Parthenios, hegumen of St. Paul Monastery at Mount Athos.
 When he was young, he fell into negligence and stopped reading the monastic rule.
 This went on for a whole year.
 In the end, he suddenly cried out: "Mother of God, help me, I can not do anything.
 Make it so that I overcome this state!".
 And the state of negligence suddenly disappeared: he immediately made 400 prostrations.